A quasi-Grassmannian gradient flow model for eigenvalue problems: Asymptotic behavior

 we derive from Gr\"{o}nwall's inequality that

-As such, the proof is concluded. \end{proof} \begin{remark} The above theorem implies that the solution of (\ref{operator of gradient flow based model}) tends to become orthogonal and converges exponentially as $t$ increases.
-Moreover, once the solution $U(t)$ becomes orthogonal at a certain time point, it remains orthogonal at all subsequent time points.
+This completes the proof. \end{proof} \begin{remark} The above theorem implies that the solution of \eqref{operator of gradient flow based model} tends to become orthogonal as $t$ grows.
+Moreover, once the solution $U(t)$ becomes orthogonal at some time $t_0\geqslant0$, it remains orthogonal for all subsequent times, namely,

-While not requiring initial orthogonality, the asymptotic orthogonality of the solution naturally emerges, even in the presence of numerical perturbations.
-This inherent property ensures that the solution remains orthogonal despite computational errors, thereby circumventing the failure of traditional methods caused by error accumulation. \end{remark}
+This result shows a structural property of the quasi-Grassmannian model.
+The initial data are not required to satisfy the Stiefel constraint exactly; instead, the continuous flow drives the solution toward the Stiefel manifold automatically, without an external projection.
+This property indicates the robustness of the continuous model with respect to deviations from orthogonality.